Jun 18, 2026 · AI

 Qwen3.6-27B: Alibaba’s 27B Model Outperforms Its 397B Predecessor on Code

-Alibaba’s Qwen team has released Qwen3.6-27B, a 27-billion-parameter dense model that beats its much larger predecessor, Qwen3.5-397B-A17B, on every major coding benchmark.
-The fully open-source model, available under the Apache 2.0 license, matches frontier-scale performance at a fraction of the cost, and it runs on a single GPU.
+Alibaba’s Qwen team has released Qwen3.6-27B, a 27-billion-parameter dense open-source model that beats its much larger predecessor, Qwen3.5-397B-A17B, on every major agentic coding benchmark.
+Released under the Apache 2.0 license and runnable on a single GPU, it delivers frontier-scale coding performance at roughly a 15x reduction in total parameters compared to the 397B MoE system it replaces at the top of the coding benchmark table.

 A 27B parameter open model is now outperforming a 397B system on real-world software engineering tasks, and it runs on a single GPU.